liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 To get started, click on *Site Templates* in the Portal section of the Control Panel.
 Here, you can add, manage, or delete site templates.
-You can also configure the site template's permissions.
+You can also configure the permissions of site templates.
 As long as a site is linked to the site template it was created from, changes to the site template's pages, portlets, and portlet configurations are propagated to the site.
 Changes to a site template's content, however, are not propagated to existing sites that are linked to the site template.
-We discuss the propagation of changes between sites templates and sites in more detail below.
+We discuss the propagation of changes between site templates and sites in more detail below.

 To manage the pages of a site template, click on *Site Templates* in the Control